Questions about Dentist Appointments

 Questions about Dental Procedures

-At 1st Impression Dental, which is near Dumbo, Clinton Hill, Boerum Hill, Brooklyn Heights, Downtown Brooklyn, Bushwick, and Carroll Gardens, we offer a wide array of specialty and general services.
+At Brooklyn Dentist, which is near Dumbo, Clinton Hill, Boerum Hill, Brooklyn Heights, Downtown Brooklyn, Bushwick, and Carroll Gardens, we offer a wide array of specialty and general services.
 If you are trying to find the best dentist or an endodontist in Williamsburg or East Flatbush, or if you need a good periodontist or dentist in Fort Greene or Park Slope, or if you need an Invisalign® dentist in Prospect Heights or Prospect Park, or even if you have a dental emergency in Bay Ridge or Greenpoint, our skilled staff and clinical director, Dr. Shahin, will be able to help.
 Please feel free to contact us with any dental health-related questions.

 In addition, we offer surgical procedures such as surgical placement of dental implants, simple and surgical tooth extractions, wisdom teeth removal, incision and drainage of a soft tissue or dental abscess, cosmetic dental procedures such as dental veneers, porcelain crowns and bridges, restorative dental procedures such as tooth-colored fillings and the most comfortable root canals ever, oral cancer screenings, as well as regular dental checkups and cleanings, deep cleanings, and more, and we serve patients in Manhattan, Brighton Beach, Brownsville, Dyker Heights, Kensington, Midwood, and Red Hook.